 There are few things organisations fear more than data breaches.
-They cause immediate delays, cost money to put right and could lead to long-term reputational damage.
+They cause immediate delays, are expensive and could lead to long-term reputational damage.

-The stakes were raised with the introduction of the EU GDPR (General Data Protection Regulation) in May 2018.
-It outlines the best practices for preventing a data breach and has been widely publicised – as has the potential to levy large fines against non-compliant organisations.
+The stakes were raised with the enforcement of the EU GDPR (General Data Protection Regulation) in May 2018.
+It demands adequate security measures and has been widely publicised, as it has the potential to levy large fines against non-compliant organisations.

 Knowing that you need to comply with the Regulation doesn’t necessarily equal easily implementable actions.
 For example, you might know that you need to improve your staff awareness programme, but you might not know how to do that.